UnionPay: Use outside of China: rest of the world

+The picture shows an EasyPaisa debit card powered by UnionPay.
+The card number and name are usually at the front.

-Some UnionPay credit cards are also affiliated with American Express (AmEx), MasterCard, or Visa, and they can be used abroad as American Express, MasterCard, or Visa credit cards.
+Some UnionPay credit cards are also affiliated with American Express (Amex), MasterCard, or Visa, and they can be used abroad as American Express, MasterCard, or Visa credit cards.
 UnionPay debit cards, however, can only be used in the UnionPay network and other networks that have signed contracts with UnionPay.
 Since 2006, China UnionPay cards can be used in over 100 countries outside China.

 In May 2005, Discover Network announced an alliance with China UnionPay Network.
 The two companies have signed a long-term agreement that allows acceptance of Discover Network brand cards at UnionPay ATMs and point-of-sale terminals in China and acceptance of China UnionPay cards on the PULSE network in the U.S. As of 1 November 2007, China UnionPay cards may be accepted where Discover Network Cards are accepted in the United States, Canada, Mexico, Central America, and the Caribbean.
 As of early 2013, the cross acceptance agreement was expanded to support e-commerce or card-not-present transactions.
 In March 2010, PayPal announced a partnership with China UnionPay enabling the use of PayPal with UnionPay member cards.
 In 2015, China's State Administration of Foreign Exchange (SAFE) placed a ¥100,000 annual cap on overseas cash withdrawals from Chinese banks-issued UnionPay accounts.
-In November 2017, Azoya teamed up with UnionPay to enable consumers in China to profit from the Black Friday online shopping festival via a cross-border marketing platform.

 2022 Russian invasion of Ukraine

 On 6 March 2022, Sberbank, Alfa Bank and Tinkoff Bank reported several Russian banks would switch to UnionPay after Visa and Mastercard said they would suspend operations in Russia due to Russia's invasion of Ukraine.
 The Russian banks intend to tie the UnionPay system with Russia's Mir network.

 On 20 April 2022, UnionPay reportedly discontinued cooperation with major Russian banks including Sberbank.
-Russian media outlet RBC stated that they did so out of fear of secondary sanctions.
+Russian media outlet RBK Daily stated that they did so out of fear of secondary sanctions.

-In August 2022, it was reported that Russian visitors to Finland were circumventing banking restrictions by withdrawing Euros from Finnish cash machines using UnionPay cards.
+In August 2022, it was reported that Russian visitors to Finland were circumventing banking restrictions by withdrawing euros from Finnish ATMs using UnionPay cards.

+Nihao China

+On December 19, 2025, China UnionPay launched the "Nihao China" App, which aims to provide one-stop payment solutions and life services for overseas tourists travelling to China, including credit card binding, multilingual translation, departure tax refund and other services.